cloudflare/cloudflare-docs/content/workers/wrangler/configuration.md

 ## Node compatibility

 You can add experimental Node compatibility to your Worker by adding the `node_compat` key to your `wrangler.toml` or by passing the `--node-compat` flag to `wrangler`.

-It's not possible to polyfill all Node APIs or behaviours, but it's possible to polyfill some of them.
-APIs such as `fs` can't be replicated as Workers has no concept of a filesystem.
+It is not possible to polyfill all Node APIs or behaviours, but it is possible to polyfill some of them.
+APIs such as `fs` cannot be replicated as Workers has no concept of a filesystem.

 This is currently powered by `@esbuild-plugins/node-globals-polyfill` which in itself is powered by [rollup-plugin-node-polyfills](https://github.com/ionic-team/rollup-plugin-node-polyfills/).

 ## Workers Sites